 Now, look at the phone residing on your desk.

 Apparently, it connects you with your clients and suppliers as well as business interests.

 But think how efficiently it connects you with your internal team?
 If a client calls you, how quickly you can share with him the product demo?
 Or transfer him/her to the right sales rep that is well versed in presenting the entire product?
 Or transfer him to the support person for quick troubleshooting?

-If it takes you considerable amount of time you’ve made the client wait long enough to irritate him.
-It is a signal that you need integrated and more efficient telephony system at your organization.
+If it takes you a considerable amount of time you’ve made the client wait long enough to irritate him.
+It is a signal that you need an integrated and more efficient virtual phone system at your organization.
 Not only will it benefit big time to your teams, but it will also enable you to a more pleasant on-call experience with your clients.

 Happy clients are the formula of successful business and increased ROI.
 Additionally, managing all the customer communications in a single system would highly increase your operational efficiency.

-So the question arise, how it can be done in the best possible ways.
-Below you’ll explore the all answers in best manner to do this.
+So the question arises, how it can be done in the best possible ways.
+Below you’ll explore all answers in the best manner to do this.

-Deliver enhanced customer experience using collaborative phone systems
+Deliver enhanced customer experience using collaborative Cloud phone systems

-In contemporary digital workplace, you must equip your team with advanced tools to work effectively.
-Here are the major factors on how implementing a collaborative phone system positively affects your customers who prefer phone call to get in touch quickly.
+In a contemporary digital workplace, you must equip your team with advanced tools to work effectively.
+Here are the major factors on how implementing a cloud phone system positively affects your customers who prefer phone calls to get in touch quickly.